Darren-ODonnell/Piano_Algorithm/ReadMe.md

     **dir** is used to check what folders are inside current directory.
     Navigate to PianoAlgorithm\out\production\PianoAlgorithm
     then run command **java Driver** to run the program.

+**Code-Related Notes**

+    The playRandom boolean variable in the Driver class -> Set to true to produce a random melody
+        -> Set to false if you would like the view the last melody again (melody.json)